Tips and examples for teaching types of irony in literature

 “I have been assured by a very knowing American of my acquaintance in London, that a young healthy child well nursed is at a year old a most delicious, nourishing, and wholesome food, whether stewed, roasted, baked, or boiled; and I make no doubt that it will equally serve in a fricassee or a ragout.”

 Is Swift sincerely proposing that we eat children?
 No, but he has indeed inverted our expectations and written a wonderfully ironic essay.
 He suggests–ironically–that eating children is the only solution to poverty.
-What’s the effect of this use of verbal irony?
+What’s the effect of this form of verbal irony?
 He forces us to consider much more reasonable ways to address the issue!
 As you discuss this text, you can introduce the concept of satire and discuss how these literary technqiues help Swift make his real point clear.

 Teaching comprehension and literacy skills